kajol-mehetre/Kajol.Mehetre.Github.io/README.md

 ## ✨ Features

 - **Immersive Hero Section** - Profile picture, about section, and social links
+- **Credentials & Honors** - Split-screen showcase of certifications and achievements
 - **Tech Categories** - Projects organized by VR, ML, and Software Testing
 - **Project Showcases** - Detailed pages with video demos and tech stacks
 - **Personality Assessment** - Visual representation of your professional strengths